2026 World Cup Qualifier: Zimbabwe Warriors Likely To Host Super Eagles Of Nigeria In Rwanda

-2026 World Cup Qualifier: Zimbabwe Warriors Likely To Host Super Eagles Of Nigeria In Rwanda6 minutes ago
+2026 World Cup Qualifier: Zimbabwe Warriors Likely To Host Super Eagles Of Nigeria In Rwanda1 day ago

 There is a possibility that Zimbabwe’s home 2026 World Cup qualifier against Nigeria might be played in Rwanda since its stadiums were declared unfit to host international matches.
 In condemning the stadiums, the Confederation of African Football (CAF) said Zimbabwe’s stadiums did not meet international standards.